AiSDR vs 11x for Full SDR Replacement 2026

 G2 rating 4.7/5 (76 reviews) 4.5/5 (30 reviews)

 Choose AiSDR if you're a 1-10 person consultancy or agency replacing one SDR, working a TAM under 5,000 accounts, and optimizing for cost efficiency with transparent ROI.
-The $900/month entry point, 1-month commitment flexibility, and unlimited leads structure delivers faster payback when precision matters more than volume.
+AiSDR's $900/month entry point with quarterly-only billing ($2,700 upfront), so the upfront commitment is $2,700, and unlimited leads structure delivers faster payback when precision matters more than volume.
 You'll still need to supplement with manual phone outreach for tier-1 accounts.

 Choose 11x if you're a 50+ person team running enterprise outreach, require omni-channel coordination (email + LinkedIn + phone), and have sales ops capacity to manage complex implementations.
 The AI phone agent Julian and 21+ data provider aggregation justify the higher cost only when you're prospecting at 10,000+ sends per month across multiple ICPs.
 Budget for a sales-led evaluation and multi-month commitment.